coderefinery/hpc-containers/content/sharing.rst

 .. exercise:: Exercise Sharing-2: Building a container on GitHub

-   You can build a container on GitHub (using GitHub Actions) or GitLab (using GitLab CI) and host the image it on GitHub/GitLab.
+   You can build a container on GitHub (using GitHub Actions) or GitLab (using GitLab CI) and host the image on GitHub/GitLab.
 This has the following
    advantages:

    - You don't need to host it yourself.
-   - But the image stays close to its sources and is not on a different service.
+   - The image stays close to its sources and is not on a different service.
    - Anybody can inspect the recipe and how it was built.
    - Every time you make a change to the recipe, it builds a new image.